 4. Now You See It

-Learn some narrative building tips, and how to tell a better story.
+Learn some narrative building tips, and how to write a better dialogue.
 The channel has no shortage of fun film analyses from the movies you know and love.

 Now You See It • Video essays abound